Nepal

 Dusty Buddha

 They let us in to view the progress and collect a small donation.
-The temple was dark , dusty and filled with old Buddha statues and drums.
+The temple was dark, dusty, and filled with old Buddha statues and drums.
 I felt as if I had walked onto the set of Indiana Jones – minus the snakes plus a thick layer of dust.

 That night we had some great food and of course more apple treats; apple crumble.
 Then suddenly another branch in the river found us.
-Our friend Ramen (who we met on summit day) walked into our guesthouse with a bottle of Apple Brandy and some friends he met along the trail.
+Our friend Ramen (whom we met on summit day) walked into our guesthouse with a bottle of Apple Brandy and some friends he met along the trail.
 It turned into a party as we all sat and enjoyed our brandy sharing stories and laughing into the night.
 This river was full of old friends who floated in and out of our Annapurna Circuit.

 View Marpha Photography